 There are two types of zebra houseplants and when you look at their scientific (Latin) classification, you can see that Calathea zebrina and Aphelandra squarrosa have nothing in common other than their common names.

-This zebra houseplant is known for its large shiny leaves and dark green foliage deeply veined in white or yellow, reminiscent of zebra stripes.
+This zebra houseplant is known for its large shiny leaves and dark green foliage deeply veined in white or yellow, reminiscent of zebra stripes, hence the common name.
 Their brightly colored flowers and bracts make for a prized display.
-They’re usually pretty small at the time of purchase and many indoor gardeners consider them a short lived friend.
+They’re usually pretty small at the time of purchase and many indoor gardeners consider them a short-lived friend.
 Even with excellent zebra plant care, your Aphelandra squarrosa will only give you a few years of pleasure, but don’t despair.

 Part of how to care for a zebra plant is propagation.
-New plants are easily grown from four to six inch (10-15 cm) stem cuttings.
+New plants are easily grown from 4- to 6-inch (10-15 cm.) stem cuttings.
 Remove the bottom leaves and stick the stem cuttings directly into potting medium or into a glass of water until new roots form.
 In this way, you’re original plant can last for decades!

-Because they are tropical, zebra plants prefer warm climates and will do well in average household temperatures around 70°F. (20°C) and around 60°F. (15°C) at night if they are kept out of drafts.
+Because they are tropical, Aphelandra zebra plants prefer warm climates and will do well in average household temperatures around 70°F. (20°C.) and around 60°F. (15°C.) at night if they are kept out of drafts.

 They do need high humidity and setting their pot on a tray filled with pebbles and water or regular misting should be an integral part of how to care for a zebra plant.
 They may thrive in 40-80 percent humidity, but they don’t like wet feet.
 Use potting medium that drains well and keep it moist, not wet.
-One of the common problems in zebra plant care is drooping or falling leaves and the cause is usually too much water.
+One of the common problems in Aphelandra zebra plant care is drooping or falling leaves – usually from too much water.

-Summer is the time for bloom, and it is the bracts that provide the yellow, orange or red-tinged ‘bloom.’
+Summer is the time for bloom, and it is the bracts that provide the yellow, orange or red-tinged ‘flower.’
 The true flowers die within days, but the colorful bracts can remain for months.
-Once the bracts begin to die, they should be removed and the plant cut back to allow room for future new growth and the yearly cycle begins again.
+Once these begin to die, they should be removed and the plant cut back to allow room for future new growth and the yearly cycle begins again.